shaunrask/block-the-pig-solver/block-the-pig-logic-ai/Project_Report_Logical_AI.md

 1.  **Formal Modeling:** We employed **ShadowProver** syntax to codify the game's "Ground Truth" as logical axioms (e.g., `Adjacent(x,y)`, `Blocked(x)`).
 This ensures the AI operates within a strictly defined logical universe.
 2.  **Strategic Planning:** We used **Spectra** concepts to define the goal state (`Trapped(Pig)`) not just as a geometric condition, but as a logical theorem to be proved.
 3.  **Adversarial Reasoning:** Unlike basic solvers, our agent models the Pig as a rational adversary.
 The planning process involves finding a strategy that holds true *for all* potential counter-moves by the Pig.
-4.  **Feedback & Validation:** The system integrates a logical validation layer where Spectra-style theorems are generated to confirm the soundness of each move (e.g., `Theorem: winning_strategy_exists`).
+4.  **Feedback & Validation:** The system integrates a **Spectra Logic Engine** as a gatekeeper.
+Moves proposed by the search algorithm are subjected to formal axiom checks (Connectivity, Relevance, Progress).
+Any move that fails these properties is rejected, ensuring the agent's behavior is logically verifiable.

 ---